karlchris/data-engineering/docs/data-modeling/README.md

 It is a great tool for creating a shared understanding of data and business requirements.
 It helps stakeholders identify potential data issues and ensures that data is organized in a consistent way that supports the business.

+!!! info

-> A **conceptual** data model serves as a foundation for creating **logical** and **physical** data models.
+    A **conceptual** data model serves as a foundation for creating **logical** and **physical** data models.

 ## Logical data models

 A **logical data model** is a representation of a possible implementation of the conceptual model without being tied to any specific technology.
 This stage is crucial because although the conceptual model is easier to communicate, its lack of context can make implementation challenging.

+!!! note

-> The logical model expects more details, such as entity attributes, granularity, primary keys, foreign keys, normalization, and column descriptions.
+    The logical model expects more details, such as entity attributes, granularity, primary keys, foreign keys, normalization, and column descriptions.

 ### Entity attributes